Ibk-akinola/Ibk-akinola/README.md

 - 👀 I’m interested in Frontend development
 - 😁 I've learnt HTML5 and CSS3
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking for internship
+- 💞️ Currently looking for internships
 - 📫 You can contact me through my email @ ibuakinola2019@gmail.com | mobile: 08108431563 | Twitter: @IbukunAkinola2
 <!---
 Ibk-akinola/Ibk-akinola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.